Satan the devil

 The evil work of the devil

-Generally speaking, Satan is behind our fallen nature's temptation and desire to sin, and hence he becomes the "tempter" (2.
-Thessalonians 3,5; 1.
-Corinthians 6,5; Acts of the Apostles 5,3) called.
+Generally speaking, Satan is behind the temptation and desire of our fallen nature to sin, and therefore he is called the “tempter” (1 Thessalonians 3:5).
+1Kor 6,5; Apg 5,3) called.
 Paul leads the church back in Corinth 1.
-Genesis 3 and the story of the Garden of Eden to admonish them not to be turned away from Christ, something the devil is trying to do.
-"But I fear that just as the serpent deceived Eve with her cunning, so your thoughts will also be turned away from the simplicity and integrity of Christ" (2.
-Corinthians 11,3).
+Mose 3 and the story in the Garden of Eden, to admonish them not to be turned away from Christ, something the devil tries to do.
+“But I am afraid that, just as the serpent deceived Eve by his craftiness, so your minds may be led astray from simplicity and purity toward Christ.”
+(2Kor 11,3).

-This is not to say that Paul believed that Satan personally tempted and directly deceived everyone.
-People who think "the devil made me do it" every time they sin don't realize that Satan is using the evil system he created in the world and our fallen nature against us.
-In the case of the Thessalonian Christians mentioned above, this deception could have been accomplished by teachers who planted the seeds of hatred against Paul, deceiving people into believing that he [Paul] is deceiving them or covering up greed or some other impure motive (2.
-Thessalonians 2,3-12).
-Nevertheless, since the devil sows discord and manipulates the world, ultimately behind all people who sow discord and hatred is the tempter himself.
+This does not mean that Paul believed Satan personally tempted and directly seduced everyone.
+People who, every time they sin, think that “the devil made me do it” fail to recognize that Satan uses the system of evil he created in the world and our fallen nature against us.
+In the case of the aforementioned Christians in Thessalonica, this deception could have been achieved by teachers who sowed the seeds of hatred against Paul, leading people to believe that he [Paul] was deceiving them or covering up greed or some other impure motive (1 Thessalonians 2:3-12).
+Nevertheless, since the devil sows discord and manipulates the world, ultimately, behind all those who sow discord and hatred, is the tempter himself.

 Satan's warfare and his final defeat

-In this regard, Revelation 1 is2,7-9 very dramatic.
-In the warfare theme of Revelation, the book depicts a cosmic battle between Michael and his angels and the dragon (Satan) and his fallen angels.
-The devil and his minions were defeated, and "their place was found no more in heaven" (verse 8).
+In this regard, Offenbarung 12,7-9 Very dramatic.
+In the warfare motif of Revelation, the book depicts a cosmic battle between Michael and his angels and the dragon (Satan) and his fallen angels.
+The devil and his minions were defeated, and “their place was found no more in heaven” (v.
+8).
 The result?
-"And the great dragon was cast out, that serpent of old, which is called the devil and Satan, who deceives the whole world, and he was cast down to the earth, and his angels were cast down with him" (v.
+“And the great dragon was thrown down, that ancient serpent called the devil, and Satan, who deceives the whole world.
+He was thrown down to the earth, and his angels with him” (v.
 9).
-The idea is that Satan continues his war against God by persecuting God's people on earth.
+The idea is that Satan continues his war against God by persecuting God’s people on earth.

 The battlefield between evil (manipulated by Satan) and good (led by God) results in war between Babylon the Great (the world under the control of the Devil) and the new Jerusalem (the people of God that God and the Lamb Jesus Christ follows).
 It is a war destined to be won by God because nothing can defeat its purpose.

-In the end, all enemies of God, including Satan, will be defeated.
-The kingdom of God - a new world order - comes to earth, symbolized by the new Jerusalem in the Book of Revelation.
-The devil will be removed from the presence of God and his kingdom will be wiped out with him (Revelation 20,10) and replaced by God's eternal reign of love.
+In the end, all of God's enemies, including Satan, will be defeated.
+The Kingdom of God—a new world order—will come to earth, symbolized by the New Jerusalem in the Book of Revelation.
+The devil will be removed from God's presence, and his kingdom will be destroyed with him.
+(Offb 20,10)...and replaced by God's eternal reign of love.

 Paul Kroll